Rafter Calculator estimates the length, board size, quantity, cost per board and total cost of lumber.

 The estimates are based on your house foot print (length and width) and roof slope.

-Prices are based on quotes from multiple lumber yards and building material suppliers.
+Rafter prices are based on quotes from multiple lumber yards and building material suppliers.

-How To Use Roofing Rafter Calculator
+How To Use Roof Rafter Calculator

 Use the diagram on the right to correctly enter your roof dimensions – this will help you calculate board length more accurately.